The 2017 Vasa Ride is on March 19th. Sign up now!

 The Vasa Ride takes place on open roads and is unsupported, meaning there is no SAG support.
 There will be ride marshals riding along the route that can provide some assistance with directions and that carry first-aid supplies, and WABA staff will be on-call in case of an emergency.

 Getting There: The House of Sweden is located at 2900 K Street NW in Washington, DC.
 The check-in location will be right outside the building along the Georgetown waterfront.

 If arriving by car, there is limited on-street parking available along K/Water Street NW as well as the adjacent numbered streets (some parking areas may have restrictions).
 There is a nearby pay-to-park lot at K and Wisconsin Streets NW.
-If arriving by public transit, the closest metro is the Foggy Bottom Station.
-Note that metro opens at 7am on weekends There are also several bus lines that go along M St in Georgetown, including a Circulator bus, all of which have bike racks on the front.
+If arriving by public transit, the closest metro is Foggy Bottom.
+Note that the Blue Line will be affected by Safetrack on the day of the ride, so plan accordingly.
+There are also several bus lines that go along M St in Georgetown, including a Circulator bus, all of which have bike racks on the front.

-A huge bicycle thank you to the Embassy of Sweden for hosting WABA’s Vasa Ride again in 2016!
+A HUGE thank you to the Embassy of Sweden for hosting WABA’s Vasa Ride again in 2017!

 Thanks also to KIND Snacks and Conte’s Bike Shop for helping us out, too!